ccamel/awesome-ccamel/README.md

 - [freedmand/textra](https://github.com/freedmand/textra) - A command-line application to convert images, PDFs, and audio files to text using Apple's APIs
 - [huri000/SwiftEntryKit](https://github.com/huri000/SwiftEntryKit) - SwiftEntryKit is a presentation library for iOS.
 It can be used to easily display overlays within your iOS apps.
 - [jaywcjlove/awesome-mac](https://github.com/jaywcjlove/awesome-mac) -  This project is dedicated to collecting high-quality macOS software and organizing them systematically by different categories for easy search and use.
-- [manaflow-ai/cmux](https://github.com/manaflow-ai/cmux) - Ghostty-based macOS terminal with vertical tabs and notifications for AI coding agents
+- [manaflow-ai/cmux](https://github.com/manaflow-ai/cmux) - Open source Ghostty-based macOS terminal with vertical tabs and notifications.
+Built for AI coding agents and programmability.
 - [microsoft/agent-host-protocol](https://github.com/microsoft/agent-host-protocol) - Synchronized multi-client state for AI agent sessions
 - [rxhanson/Rectangle](https://github.com/rxhanson/Rectangle) - Move and resize windows on macOS with keyboard shortcuts and snap areas